 Market uptake of tofacitinib for the three indications in the proposed study countries (Hungary, Sweden, the Netherlands, and Germany) cannot be determined a priori.
 Additionally, as this is a multi-year study, changes in the treatment landscape (e.g., approval of new medications for RA, PsA, and UC treatment) may limit the number of patients prescribed tofacitinib.
-As such, it may be difficult to achieve the minimum target sample size of 100 patients per indication for certain indication-country combinations during the proposed study observation period, depending on overall tofacitinib uptake and when a particular indication received full reimbursement.
-This could be especially true for the UC (and PsA) indication, which received or will receive full reimbursement after RA (sometimes much later).
+As such, it may be difficult to achieve the minimum target sample size of 100 patients per indication for certain indication-country combinations during the proposed study observation period, depending on overall tofacitinib uptake and when a particular indication, which received or will receive full reimbursement after RA (sometimes much later).
 Thus, if the minimum of 100 tofacitinib patients have not been accrued for a specific indication-country combination (e.g., UC in Sweden), then the CV and Malignancy Reporting Period 3 will be extended for that country as the data are available.